Hackthings/contentful-express/README.md

 ### Data + Routes + Templates
 This tool maps your [Contentful](https://www.contentful.com/) `contentTypes` to a node dev server and a static site builder.
 How does that work?

-If you have a contentType called `Artist` with and id of `artist` you get the following routes:
+If you have a contentType called `Artist` with an id of `artist` you get the following routes:

 ```shell
 /artist/